alexdangelo/alexdangelo-old.github.io/_posts/2019-03-17-manager-readme-for-alex-dangelo.md

 ## Communication

-For quick notes, email, Slack, and talking in person are fine.
+For quick notes: email, Slack, and talking in person are fine.
 No preference between them.

 For disagreements or hot issues, I prefer to talk in person.
 Email and Slack are my least favorite options due to the lag in the conversation, potential for tone to be misread, missed body language cues, and having words heavily parsed.